SamWindell/samwindell.github.io/index.md

 Hi, welcome to my website.
 I'm a software developer from the UK.
 My main projects are [FrozenPlain](https://frozenplain.com) and [Floe](https://floe.audio).

 I occasionally write about coding, music and philosophy.
-I believe in doing working thoughtfully, ethically and building things that last.
+I believe in working thoughtfully, ethically and building things that last.

 ---

 ## Projects

 ### FrozenPlain
 [FrozenPlain](https://frozenplain.com) is my main work.
-I make [sample-based software synthesisers](https://en.wikipedia.org/wiki/Sample-based_synthesis) and audio plugins: tools for composers and producers to make music.
+I make sample libraries and audio plugins: tools for composers and producers to make music.

 ### Floe
 [Floe](https://github.com/Floe-Synth/Floe) is a free, GPL licenced, sampler plugin that I'm developing.
 It powers FrozenPlain's sample libraries.